gnosis/dex-services/README.md

 blacklists all orders that contain token 1 & 2, all orders of _0x...B_ and orderId 0 & 1 or _0x...A_

-### Command Line Configuration
+### Command-Line Configuration

-The driver also supports configuration by directly passing in commandline arguments.
-Run the following to get more information on all supported command line options:
+The driver also supports configuration by directly passing in command-line arguments.
+Run the following to get more information on all supported command-line options:

 ```
 cargo run -- --help
 ```

-The command line help output also specifies which arguments map to which of the environment variables specified above.
+The command-line help output also specifies which arguments map to which of the environment variables specified above.

 ## Troubleshooting